Walking in Westchester and More

 Sleepy Hollow Rd and Rt 117, Sleepy Hollow, NY

 Excellent wide, well marked trails.
 Carriage roads are very easy for walking.
 Stunningly beautiful in the fall.
 Has streams with bridges, a nature center, Swan Lake, many birds.
-Dogs are allowed.
+Dogs are allowed, but bicycles are prohibited.
 Wheelchair and stroller friendly.
 The place is crowded on weekends, but nearly deserted during the week.
-Parking is $6, but free parking can be found near the trail head on Sleepy Hollow Road or along Rte 448 on the eastern side of the park.
+Parking is $6 unless you have a NY state Empire Pass, but free parking can be found near the trail head on Sleepy Hollow Road or along Rte 448 on the eastern side of the park.

 Frederick P. Rose Preserve